 Here is the short list of steps you can take now to improve your brain health, which will lead you to excellent physical health.

-Make a commitment to regular exercise.
 According to an article in the Harvard Health Letter, exercise aids the brain by reducing insulin resistance, reducing inflammation, and stimulating the release of growth factors, the chemicals in the brain that affect the health of brain cells, the growth of new blood vessels in the brain, and even the abundance and survival of new brain cells.
 Exercise also reduces stress and improves mood and sleep.
 Problems in these areas frequently contribute to poor health.

-Eat real food.
 Excessive consumption of the refined fats, sugar, and chemicals in fast food increases insulin levels.
 Subjecting the brain to a significant amount of insulin can cause it to stop responding to it, restricting our ability to think, make good choices, and create new memories.
 Unprocessed foods that are rich in micro nutrients and essential fats such as blueberries, avocado, kale, broccoli, walnuts, salmon and eggs all support brain health.

-Take necessary and appropriate supplements.
 When you can’t get all the nutrients you need from food, supplements can be a lifesaver.
 Support your brain’s health with B vitamins, calcium, magnesium, Vitamin D, fish oil and zinc.

 Take Me-Time.
 Meditate, get regular massage, laugh and play, pursue a hobby.